 Please reach us at sbconservancy@mac.com if you cannot find an answer to your question.

-To see how and why that was done, please watch the Washington School Presentation on CAL-SPAN at the link above.
-Fast Forward to 3:34:20
+To see how and why that was done, please watch the Washington School Presentation on CAL-SPAN at the link below.

-The next quarterly meeting of the SHRC will be November 7 in Sacramento.
+The nomination was tables again on November 7th.
+The next quarterly meeting of the SHRC will be in January in Sacramento.
 Exact date is not yet determined but SBC4P will make sure it is noticed here on the website.

 ABSOLUTELY!
-34 letters of support were received by the SHRC this first time.
+45 letters of support were received by the SHRC this second time.

 This is the email to send to: calshpo.shrc@parks.ca.gov